Kac-Moody symmetric spaces: Causal structures and the causal boundary

 \subsection{Asymptoticity of causal and anti-causal rays}

 Recall that two geodesic rays in a Riemannian symmetric space are called \Defn{asymptotic} if they are at bounded Hausdorff distance.
-For example, geodesic rays $r_1, r_2$ in $\E^n$ are called \Defn{asymptotic} provided they are parallel and point in the same direction, i.e. they are of the form $r_1(t) = x + tv$ and $r_2(t) = y + tv$ for some $x,y \in \R^n$ and a unit vector $v$.
-Similarly, two geodesics rays in the hyperbolic plane $\mathbb H^2$ are asymptotic if they converge to the same point in $\partial \mathbb H^2 \cong S^1$.
+For example, geodesic rays $r_1, r_2$ in $\E^n$ are called \Defn{asymptotic} provided they are parallel and point in the same direction, i.e., they are of the form $r_1(t) = x + tv$ and $r_2(t) = y + tv$ for some $x,y \in \R^n$ and a unit vector $v$.
+Similarly, two geodesics rays in the hyperbolic plane $\HH^2$ are asymptotic if they converge to the same point in $\partial \HH^2 \cong S^1$.
 Our goal is to define similar notions of asymptoticity for causal and anti-causal rays in Kac--Moody symmetric spaces.
+We keep the notation of the previous subsection and define: \begin{definition} Two rays $r_1 \in \Delta_{x}$ and $r_2 \in \Delta_{y}$ are \Defn{asymptotic}, denoted $r_1 \parallel r_2$, provided $|\iota_{x,y}|(r_1) = r_2$. \end{definition} \begin{remark} By Remark \ref{PositivityPreserved} the isomorphisms $|\iota_{x,y}|: \Delta_x \to \Delta_y$ preserve the two halves, and thus induce combinatorial isomorphisms